Ersal16/Ersal16/README.md

   - I worked a lot on telegram bots and minigames
   - I'm familiar with Kivy and KivyMD
   - I'm planning to learn data science with Python
+  - I also used flask for backend while developing web applications

 ### **C++**
   - currently I only develop console apps but I'm planning to start using frameworks